Abu Nuwas: Khamriyyat (Wine Poems)

-For I know that the Lord would not have distinguished this youth so unless his was the true religion."This poem accounts for various sins of Nuwas: being served by a Christian, glorifying a boys beauty, and finding testimony in Christianity.
-Nuwas's writing ridicules heterosexual propriety, the condemnation of homosexuality, the alcohol ban, and Islam itself.
+For I know that the Lord would not have distinguished this youth so unless his was the true religion."

+This poem accounts for various sins of Abu Nuwas: being served by a Christian, glorifying a boy's beauty, and finding testimony in Christianity.
+Abu Nuwas's writing ridicules heterosexual propriety, the condemnation of homosexuality, the alcohol ban, and Islam itself.
 He uses his literature to testify against the religious and cultural norms during the Abbasid caliphate.
 Though many of his poems describe his affection for boys, relating the taste and pleasure of wine to women is a signature technique of Abu Nuwas.
-Nuwas's preference was not uncommon among heterosexual men of his time as homoerotic lyrics and poetry were popular among Muslim mystics.
+Abu Nuwas's preference was not uncommon among men of his time as homoerotic lyrics and poetry were popular among Muslim mystics.

 The earliest anthologies of his poetry and his biography were produced by: